A

 Juliet Cestar is a photographer and art historian specialising in contemporary art from the Middle East.
 She has collaborated on several publications and exhibitions with Rose Issa, including Arabicity: Contemporary Arab Art and Signs of our Times: From Calligraphy to Calligraffiti.

-Aaron Cezar is the founding Director of Delfina Foundation, where he curates and develops its interrelated programme of residencies, exhibitions and public platforms.
+Aaron Cezar (@theaaroncezar) is the founding Director of Delfina Foundation, where he curates and develops its interrelated programme of residencies, exhibitions and public platforms.
 Cezar has curated external exhibitions and performances at Hayward Gallery Project Space, SongEun Artspace, and the 58th Venice Art Biennale's official performance programme.

 He has written for The Art Newspaper, Harper’s Bazaar, and ArtAsiaPacific, among others.
 He is Advisor-at-large at Art Jameel and Strategic Advisor at Asymmetry Art Foundation.
 He has been appointed to numerous boards, committees, and juries, including the Jarman Award and the Turner Prize.